 Here's when they're shutting down:

-On that note, don't be suckered in by any 4G trackers either.
+On that note, 4G trackers aren't entirely necessary either.

 The data needed and transferred is really low, it's like paying a whole bunch extra to put a 1000cc motorbike engine in your lawn mower.